 Can I Sue for Defamation?

 Under U.S. defamation law, the burden of proof is on the plaintiff.
 That means the defamed party must prove that the defendant publicly stated a false statement of fact that can be proven false.
 Opinions are not actionable.
-Whether a statement is a statement of fact versus an opinion is not always clear, and must be carefully reviewed
+Whether a statement is a statement of fact versus an opinion is not always clear, and must be carefully reviewed which is why you need an excellent defamation attorney.

-For example, if John tweeted to the world that Jim consumes illegal drugs, Jim would need to have proof (perhaps via negative drug test results) to prove John’s statement was false.
+For instance, if John tweeted to the world that Jim consumes illegal drugs, Jim would need to have proof (perhaps via negative drug test results) to prove John’s statement was false.
 But if John stated that Jim acts like he’s on illegal drugs, you have a statement of opinion, that’s not capable of being proven true or false.
 How would a jury evaluate this statement — perhaps a plaintiff in this situation could present expert testimony on how a person on drugs behaves versus a person who is not on drugs (not a good defamation case).

 It may seem unnecessary to say, but you’d be surprised at how many judges toss defamation claims because plaintiffs can’t prove the defendant’s statements are about the plaintiff.
 The best way to prove this would be a statement that specifically identifies a plaintiff by first and last name, publicly.
 For example, if a defamatory statement was published or broadcast on the radio, television, or social media, and that statement specifically identifies the plaintiff.
 In order for a defamation claim to survive this test, in cases where the specific identity of the plaintiff is not mentioned, generally the plaintiff must show that people who read or heard the defamatory statement understood it to be about the plaintiff.